• Skip to primary navigation

-The Real Differences Between Kefir and Buttermilk
+The Real Difference Between Kefir and Buttermilk

 While buttermilk only has one strain, either Lactobacillus bulgaricus or Lactococcus lactis, depending on the manufacturer.

-So if you are trying to decide which one is better for your gut health, then kefir is the answer.
+So if you are trying to decide which is better for your gut health, then kefir is the answer.

 Kefir vs. Buttermilk: Nutritional Benefits

-Actually, kefir and buttermilk have quite a few similarities in their nutritional profile.
+Kefir and buttermilk have quite a few similarities in their nutritional profile.
 The following stats are for a one-cup serving.

 Both kefir and buttermilk contain a similar amount of potassium.
 An 8-ounce serving of kefir made by Lifeway contains about 376 mg of potassium (source), and 2% buttermilk closely surpasses it with 439 mg of potassium. (source)